-First, edit checkers/build.properties file so that the compiler.lib property specifies the location of the JSR 308 javac.jar library.
-(If you also installed the JSR 308 compiler from source, and you made the checkers and languous directories siblings, then you don't need to edit checkers/build.properties.)

-To build checkers jar, run ant in the checkers directory:
+- 1. Edit checkers/build.properties file so that the compiler.lib property specifies the location of the JSR 308 javac.jar library.
+(If you also installed the JSR 308 compiler from source, and you made the checkers and languous directories siblings, then you don't need to edit checkers/build.properties.) - 2.
+Run ant in the checkers directory: